StevenMayher/432-2022/classes/class02/README.md

 ## Announcements

 1. On our Shared Google Drive, you'll find a document called **Links to Video Recordings of 432 Classes - Spring 2022**.
-That's a good place to find links to each class' video recording and transcript (which you can download if you like.)
+That's the best place to find links to the video recording and transcript (which you can download if you like.)
     - I'll also try to keep these posted on Canvas through Echo 360, but I'm not 100% sure that's working properly at this point.
 2. [Lab 01](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab01) instructions and materials are now available.
+Materials for the remaining Labs and for Projects A and B should appear in the next seven days.
 3. Our co-lead TA, Wyatt Bensken, is giving a Zoom seminar tomorrow (2022-01-14) from 9-10 AM as part of the Population Health Research Institute Seminar Series at MetroHealth, on "[Inconsistent Medicaid Coverage is Associated with Negative Health Events for People with Epilepsy](https://www.metrohealth.org/population-health-research-institute/seminar-series)."
 Additional details, including the Zoom link, [are available here](https://www.metrohealth.org/population-health-research-institute/seminar-series).

 ## What Should You Be Working On This Weekend?

 1. Read Jeff Leek's [How To Be a Modern Scientist](https://leanpub.com/modernscientist).
 2. Read through the [Course Syllabus](https://thomaselove.github.io/432-2022-syllabus/) and familiarize yourself with our [Course Website](https://thomaselove.github.io/432), especially the [Calendar](https://thomaselove.github.io/432/calendar.html), and be sure you can log into [Piazza](https://piazza.com/case/spring2022/pqhs432).
-3. Get your [R and R Studio installations](https://thomaselove.github.io/432/software_install.html) up to date, so you can work on [Lab 01](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab01), which is due at 9 PM on Monday 2022-01-24, as indicated by the [Calendar](https://thomaselove.github.io/432/calendar.html).
+3. Get your [R and R Studio installations](https://thomaselove.github.io/432/software_install.html) up to date, so you can get started on [Lab 01](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab01), which is due at 9 PM on Monday 2022-01-24, as indicated by the [Calendar](https://thomaselove.github.io/432/calendar.html).

 ## Getting Help